IamGuneet/IamGuneet/README.md

-# Hi there 👋
+# Hello
-# I am Guneet Singh, a University Under Grad student, and Developer.
+# I am Guneet , an Under Grad student and Developer.

 <!--